Gul-e-Rana1/Boze-frontend-practice/README.md

   - Hamburger menu opens a vertical navigation panel
   - Logo centered
   - Cart shown on right side
-- No horizontal scrolling / blank white area

 ---

 ## Products Section
 - Desktop: 4 products in a row
 - Hover:
-  - Product image swaps to a zoomed image with a “boom” animation
+  - Product image swaps to a zoomed image with an animation
   - Three icons appear:
     -  Product Link
     - Add to Wishlist